MateoRommel12/lab-system-inventory/README.md

 2. Email Configuration:
    - Configure SMTP settings in `config/database.php`
    - For Gmail, use App Password instead of regular password
+   - Update SMTP_USER and SMTP_PASS with your email credentials

 3. Application Settings:
    - Update `APP_URL` to match your server configuration